 Teams compete for three bids to qualify for the Girls Junior National Championship in Reno, Nevada in May.
 The youngest division of U-11 to U-14 will only have one qualifying bid.

-U-11 through U-14 teams will close the tournament on the following weekend at the Spokane Convention Center.
+U-11 through U-14 teams will close the tournament on the following weekend at the Spokane Convention Center, the Podium and the HUB Sports Center.
 It will be hosted on the weekend of April 3rd to April 5.

 © 2026 KAYU FOX 28.
 All rights reserved.
 Content may not be reproduced, distributed, or transmitted without written permission.